ToastHawaii/sustainable-map/docs/README.md

 ### Can you program?

 Then improve this map and send me a Pull Requests.
-[Click here to go to the project website of unbezahlbar](https://github.com/ToastHawaii/sustainable-map)
+[Click here to go to the project website of the sustainable map](https://github.com/ToastHawaii/sustainable-map)

 Or extend the support for tags and keys in the OpenStreetMap tools. [iD (Browser)](https://wiki.openstreetmap.org/wiki/ID), [JOSM (PC)](https://wiki.openstreetmap.org/wiki/JOSM), [Vespucci (Android)](https://wiki.openstreetmap.org/wiki/Vespucci), [Go Map!!! (iOS)](https://wiki.openstreetmap.org/wiki/Go_Map!!)